Two patients have migraine: a Black patient and a White patient. Which person is more likely to get proper headache treatment?

 - Lack of referrals for headache care.
 Doctors could help fill that knowledge gap, but may not be giving Black patients the information and referrals they need.
 Studies show that African-Americans are much more likely to go to the emergency department for health visits than patients in other racial groups.
 In the ED, where headache is a common complaint, and where opioids are more likely to be prescribed (despite being a low-quality headache treatment and a risk factor for medication overuse headache, as well as more chronic headaches), a patient may be less likely to get an accurate diagnosis, treatment and referral for follow-up care.

 - Lack of access to migraine care.
 Time, money and geography all present obstacles when there are only 700 headache specialists in the whole country.
-I’m one of them, currently located in Ann Arbor, Michigan, an hour’s drive from the majority-Black city of Detroit.
-A patient without a car would need to take three buses to come see me — a two-hour trek one way.
+I’m one of them, currently located in East Lansing, Michigan, an hour and a half drive from the majority-Black city of Detroit.
+A patient without a car would need to take at least three buses to come see me — a four-hour trek one way.

 - Distrust of the medical establishment.
 Historical abuses of Black patients by the medical establishment have sown a distrust of the profession.
 Sadly, that suspicion is reinforced whenever patients encounter bias by healthcare providers.

 - Racism.
 Race is a social construct.
 Racism is a social determinant of health that may play a tremendous role in health policies and health inequities and disparities.